10 – Free Man

 # 4 – Wildflower

-If you were raised in the 1960’s or 1970’s, the one band that you could not help being inspired by was The Beatles.
-The title track from Sheryl Crow’s Wildflower album is a divine acoustic performance wrapped in slow heart warming strings that pays homage to the 1960’s.
-On the track “Wildflower,” Sheryl Crow sings at the top of her register in a bittersweet voice that resonates well within the lyrical identity of the song.
+If you were raised in the 1960s or 1970s, the one band that you could not help being inspired by was The Beatles.
+The title track from Sheryl Crow’s Wildflower album is a divine acoustic performance wrapped in slow heart-warming strings that pay homage to the 1960s.
+On the track “Wildflower,” Sheryl Crow sings at the top of her register in a bittersweet voice that resonates well with the lyrical identity of the song.
 Wildflower was a moment in time that showed the definite maturation of a great artist.

 # 3 – Diamond Road